C4Q/AC3.2-APIs/README.md

 __Expert__

 Create a separate "factory" class to generate the appropriate `URL` given the different possible parameters of `users`, `nationality` and `gender`.
 Call this factory `RandomUserURLFactory` with a singleton called `manager`.
-This factory class is intended to be used by the `APIRequestManager`.
+This factory class is intended to be used by the `APIManager`.

 `RandomUserURLFactory` will have one function: `func endpoint(users: Int, nationality: [UserNationality], gender: UserGender) -> URL`.
 From those parameters, build an appropriate URL to make a request.
 There are no particular rules on how you should go about doing this, so feel free to explore code.
 Just be sure to use Postman to test URLs and make sure you have an understanding of the format of the parameters.